pablodecm/phd_thesis/src/104_chapter_4.md

-The goal of supervised learning is not to perform well on the learning set $S$ used for improving at the specified task, but rather to perform well for additional unseen observations sampled from the joint distribution
+The goal of supervised learning is not to perform well on the learning set $S$ used for improving at the specified task, but rather to perform well on additional unseen observations sampled from the joint distribution
 $p(\boldsymbol{x}, \boldsymbol{y})$.
 Supervised
 learning algorithms exploit the conditional relations between the input and the output variables, in order to classify new observations